inngest/inngest-js/README.md

 inngest.send("app/user.created", { data: { id: 123 } });
 ```

 Events trigger any number of functions automatically, in parallel, in the background.
+Inngest also stores a history of all events for observability, testing, and replay.

 <br />